DataCueCo/datacue-help/docs/README.md

 ### [Magento 2](/install/magento)

-Personalize your WooCommerce store by installing the DataCue extension.
+Personalize your Magento 2 store by installing the DataCue extension.

 ### [PrestaShop](/install/prestashop/)